IoanAdafinei/AutoPark/README.md

     int pretVanzare;
 }Masina;

-Here are the full list of limitation: https://ocw.cs.pub.ro/courses/sda-ab/tema0
+Here is the full list of limitation: https://ocw.cs.pub.ro/courses/sda-ab/tema0

+It has some memory problems which i did not manage to resolve since it works sometimes and breaks other times regardless of input.